uvarc/workshop-site/content/lesson/fiji-omero.md

 * BeanShell: Syntax similar to Java, versatile
 * Several others…

 Fiji provides a richer programming environment than ImageJ and it is recommended to use Fiji instead of ImageJ for any script development.
-Our [Script development for Image Processing](/lesson/fiji-scripting/) provides a more general introduction to this topic.
+Our [Fiji/ImageJ: Script development for Image Processing](/lesson/fiji-scripting/) tutorial provides a more general introduction to this topic.

-**Example Scripts:**
+### Example Scripts
-To follow along, you can download the Jython scripts presented in this tutorial through [this link](/scripts/fiji/fiji-example-scripts.zip).
+To follow along, you can download the Jython scripts presented in this tutorial through **[this link](/scripts/fiji/fiji-omero-scripts.zip)**.

 ### The Script Editor {#script-editor-id}